Ruekompa/owlphabet/README.md

 2. Need to make a better track uploader!

-### Backend
+### Modeling

-1. Secure uploads for non-downloading.
-2. Tracking Credits - Artist owns and or can belong to a project through track credits.
+Tracking Credits - Artist owns and or can belong to a project through track credits.
 Have a discussion.
-Should credits be through listing roles (writing, arranging, lyrics, instruments)
+Should credits be through listing roles (writing, arranging, lyrics, instruments) habtm vs through credits.

 ### Issues
  #### Configuring the rest of fog for google storage.